chaobrain/brainscale/docs/apis/algorithms.rst

 The weight updates are then applied to the network.

-:class:`EligibilityTraceData` provides the interface to store eligibility traces data for the learning algorithms.
+:class:`EligibilityTrace` provides the interface to store eligibility traces data for the learning algorithms.
 The eligibility traces are used to compute the weight updates.